Custom Plugins

 After setting up your custom plugin, you can find the data in the plugin tab for your server, or on the overview page.

-If you need any help creating your custom plugin, feel free to contact us through live chat or by e-mail at [email protected].
+If you need any help creating your custom plugin, feel free to contact us through live chat.

 We accept pull requests to our GitHub repo, plugins will be added to our releases when we accept them.